Laura Gurzynski-Weiss | Faculty

 - Corrective feedback, noticing and use in Spanish and Portuguese FL classrooms

 - Variation in pronunciation instruction and feedback in Spanish FL classrooms: Examining instructors' beliefs and individual characteristics (collaboration with Dr. Avizia Y. Long, University of Guam & Lisa Baldwin Egar)

 - Task-based needs analysis in a Spanish FL context (collaboration with several graduate students)

 - Social functions of code-switching in a first-grade Spanish/English dual-immersion classroom (collaboration with Dr. Melissa Baralt, Florida International University)

 - Heritage language instructors (collaboration with Dr. Diego Pascual y Cabo, Texas Tech University & Dr. Julio Torres, University of California, Irvine

-- Focus on the Learner: Contributions of individual differences to second language learning and teaching; Faculty of Philology, State University of Applied Science & Adam Minkiewicz University, Konin, Poland; 17-19 October (Plenary)
+- Instructor individual differences: What we know, what we need to know, and how to get there.
+Focus on the Learner: Contributions of individual differences to second language learning and teaching; Faculty of Philology, State University of Applied Science & Adam Minkiewicz University, Konin, Poland; 17-19 October (Plenary)

 - Graduate courses at Indiana University (August-December):

 HISP-S517: Methods in teaching college Spanish & Portuguese